 • CCBA required a solution to standardize data capture, calculations and reporting across all countries and sites

 • CCBA required a single platform from which business could retrieve and integrate data

-The Flow Information Platform was selected as the central solution to automatically capture as much data as possible, transform that data into information, and become the single place where people and other systems access analytics-ready insights.
+The Flow Analytics Hub was selected as the central solution to automatically capture as much data as possible, transform that data into information, and become the single place where people and other systems access analytics-ready insights.

 Signals from the filling lines were historized in a Canary Historian.
 These included the actual stop events and production counters on each line.

 An information model was built in Flow, ensuring that every site and every line conformed to an abstracted naming standard for assets and KPIs.
 Data from the historian and other sources were connected to this Flow model.
 The data is now automatically and continuously transformed into up-to-date, actionable information.

 Flow solved the immediate problem (manually captured “information” that could not be trusted) by automatically transforming signal data as events occurred with no manual steps.
 With Flow, downtime events are recorded based on the real-time state of the filling lines.
 Flow can account for every stop, including an exact duration.
 In addition, Flow will automatically categorize the stops, depending on their duration.